 Fire Acts at Phare

 Have you ever considered selecting a toy, soaking it in fuel, lighting it on fire, and twirling, tossing or moving it circular motions?
-Basically, this is the art of fire performance – manipulation/spinning of objects on fire – and the art is frequently showcased in Phare productions.
+Basically, this is the art of fire acts performing – manipulation/spinning of objects on fire – and the art is frequently showcased in Phare productions.

 Some of the first fire arts came from Samoa in the form of the fire knife dance.
 This art was a demonstration of a Samoan warrior’s battle prowess.
 Other cultures historically have turned up the heat with fire arts, including the Aztecs, Balinese, and the Polynesians.
 However, since the 1990s, the practice of playing with fire has expanded tremendously, and is now widely practiced at music festivals, raves, beach parties, and night clubs, and of course – the circus has taken the art to a whole different level…